meatherly/meatherly.github.com/_posts/2015-05-11-phoenixauthentication.md

 $ mix phoenix.gen.model User users username encrypted_password
 ```

-Since we're not store the `password` and `password_confirmation` we'll have to make them virtual attributes using Ecto.
+Since we're not storing the `password` and `password_confirmation` fields we'll have to make them virtual attributes using Ecto.
 We'll also want to make sure we validate those fields.
-We'll need a custom validation since ecto doesn't have a `validates :confirmation` yet.
+We'll need a custom validation since ecto doesn't have a `validates :confirmation` yet...but watch for my pull request because it'll add this feature to ecto :P

 ``` elixir
 defmodule Phitter.User do